dappcamp/faucet-Dapp/README.md

     `npx hardhat run scripts/deploy.js --network localhost`

-3. The deployed contract address will be printed to console and will also be automatically be copied to `.env` inside the root directory.
+3. The deployed contract address will be printed to console and will also be automatically be copied to `src/abis/contract-address.json`.

 4. Connect hardhat node to Metamask